 Students who are eligible to apply will be sent an email to their student CIX email account with instructions on how to apply and how to view their application status.
 If you experience issues applying online via CUNYfirst please email email@example.com.

 Graduation Applications for a Reverse Transfer or ENROUTE Associate Degree

-Students who are eligible to apply need to complete a “Blue Card” available in the Registrar’s Office in Building 2A, room 107 during normal business hours or faxed to 718-982-2584.
+An enroute Associate degree application is for students currently in a Bachelor's degree program who believe they have met the requirement for a CSI offered Assicoate's degree.
+Students who are eligible to apply need to complete a “Blue Card” (also available in 2A-107) and submit it to the Registrar's Office during normal business hours.
 Please consult with an advisor prior to submitting the application to ensure that you are applying for the correct associate degree.
 Business and Computer Technology Associate degree applicants must include concentration and/or sub plan.

 Graduation Application Deadlines

 The application period for the fall term opens July 2nd and closes on October 1st.
 Degrees for the Fall Term are conferred on January 15th.

 The application period for the spring term opens October 2nd closes March 1st.
 Degrees for the Spring Term are conferred June 15th.

 The application period for the summer term opens January 2nd and closes July 1st.
 (PLEASE NOTE: In order for Summer candidates to be listed in the commencement booklet their application must be in by March 1st) Degrees for the Summer Term are conferred August 31st.

 Applications are processed in which they are received.
 Students can check their application status on CUNYfirst.

 The following are the Grad Statuses assigned in CUNYfirst: